logo

 WARNING

 Note: Currently, components exported from .mdx do not support passing props.
-For scenarios where props need to be passed, please use .jsx/.tsx components for development, refer to this issue.
+Refer to this issue.
+Therefore, for scenarios requiring props passing, please develop using .jsx/.tsx components.